marcel-licence/ML_SynthTools/README.md

 There are some references to the organ project because this was the first which supports the highest count of platforms/boards.

+The installation manual can be found here: <a href="extras/install.md">Installation manual</a>

 # Platform support